Give someone the gift of relaxation with these 11 wellness and self-care products

 Theragun Mini

 Fast Company named Theragun one of the Most Innovative Wellness Companies of 2020—which proved appropriate, because this year, we’ve needed the company’s products more than ever.
-This Theragun is mini, but mighty: it delivers 20 lbs of force and can be tucked into your gym bag, purse, or home office desk drawer for whenever you need relief.
+This Theragun is mini, but mighty: It delivers 20 lbs of force and can be tucked into your gym bag, purse, or home office desk drawer for whenever you need relief.
 With 150 minutes of battery life and whisper soft QuietForceTechnology, this science-backed massager is a steal for $199.
 You might even pick one up for yourself.

 Vitruvi Stay Diffuser & Essential Oil Kits

 Vitruvi introduced two new diffusers to its family this year: Stay, a long-lasting, large-space diffuser, and Move, the first wireless version.
 Both designs were inspired by the modern cylindrical candle and provide the same zen-like experience as the original.
-This holiday season, we love the Stay, a sleek 18-hour diffuser that fragrances up to 700-square-feet.
+This holiday season, we love the Stay, a sleek 18-hour diffuser that fragrances up to 700 square feet.
 It pairs nicely with the company’s new essential oil kits—Uplift, Unwind, and Reset—each made up of four distinct blends.
 Fast Co. editor Lara Sorokanich says, “Their blends are indulgent and geared toward times of day.
 I use Dusk to wind down at night and Grove to get a refreshing pine boost in the morning.”

 Brooklinen Weighted Comforter